WallarooLabs/blog.wallaroolabs.com/content/post/connectors-2.md

 ## What are we building

-To demonstrate how easy swapping connectors is we are going to use the `alert_stateless` application.
-In this application, transactions are randomly generated and then if a deposit or a withdrawal is greater than 1000 we trigger an alert.
+To demonstrate how easy it is to swap connectors, we are going to use the `alerts_stateless` application.
+This application processes a stream of bank transactions.
+If the amount of a deposit or a withdrawal is greater than 1000, we trigger an alert.
 For the Source Connector, instead of generating our data inside of our Wallaroo application, we'll read data from a PostgreSQL table.
 The Sink Connector will take the alert strings sent by Wallaroo and save them in a table.

 One way to get the new data from a PostgreSQL table is to use the `LISTEN/NOTIFY` that PostgreSQL provides.
 Each time a change is made to a table that you are monitoring `NOTIFY` sends the the data to all the connected clients that have issued a `LISTEN` command.